9brada6/tabs-with-posts/development.md

 - Tab Queries:

-- Add most viewed template.
 - Do not display a tab, if a query doesn't have the needed plugins.
+- Add somewhere in the widgets, that the tab is not displayed because a widget is not installed.

 - Do not display tab if contents are empty.

 - Bug: If we make a most rated posts(ordered), (or most viewed), then we disable the plugin, the tab will display but the contents not.
 (If there are no posts, then display a message).
 Aka Display a tab only if the content exist.

 - ------------------------------------------------------------------------------

-- When a tab query is deleted, then delete the tab from the widgets?(sounds very good).
+- Make ajax show a "Loading..." before adding a tab, and a message in case it fails.

-- Make ajax show a "Loading..." text before loading widget, and before adding a tab.
+- Make ajax show a "Loading..." text before loading widget.
 - Make ajax show a "Loading..." text in widget when selecting article block.

 - In General Settings, add a note to say that if you use a plugin with cache, then the cache should be refreshed.